We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 It’s rare for a diamond to develop without any visible inclusions at 10x magnification.

-Diamonds are formed under such intense heat and pressure that none come out unscathed.
+Diamonds are formed under such harsh conditions that none come out unscathed.

 This results in less than half a percent of diamonds on the market selling as internally flawless.